ZupIT/beagle-docs/content/en/backend/customization/beagle-framework.md

 ### Step 3: Configure the `BeagleCacheHandler`

 In order to use the cache mechanism, Beagle offers a class called `BeagleCacheHandler` and an interface `RestCacheHandler`.
-It is recommended to use them as a response filter in your project.
+You should use them as a response filter in your project.

-`BeagleCacheHandler` class contains a implementation template of the protocol.
-This template doesn't depend of the HTTP and REST structure and uses a `handleCache` method.
-However, it needs to interact with the HTTP response details, then `RestCacheHandler` is used.
+`BeagleCacheHandler` class contains an implementation template of the protocol.
+It doesn't depend on the HTTP and REST structure and uses a `handleCache` method.
+However, it needs to interact with the HTTP response details and after that, the `RestCacheHandler` is used.

 #### Using the `javax.servlet`